daedalus1337/red/README.md

 	In order to search, just run `red.py search ARTIST_NAME`.
 It will return a list of album names and release types (album, single, EP, etc.).
 Multi-word artist and album names need to be enclosed in quotes!

 	1. Album search:
 		2. To search for an album, run `red.py search ARTIST_NAME ALBUM_NAME`.
-It will then list the torrent Id, media type (CD, web, etc.), size, and amount of seeders of each available download.
+It will then list the torrent Id, group ID (album ID), media type (CD, web, etc.), size, and amount of seeders of each available download.
 It will also make a note if the torrent is 24-bit.
 Multi-word artist and album names need to be enclosed in quotes!
 2. download
 	1. I built this function on the idea that I would have done an album search before.
-After you retrieve the torrent ID from the album search, run `red.py download TORRENT_ID`
+After you retrieve the torrent ID from the album search, run `red.py download TORRENT_ID`.
+This API call only returns the file without any naming information, so I added the group ID to the album search, and if you run `red.py download TORRENT_ID GROUP_ID`, it will properly name the file "ARTIST - ALBUM.torrent".
 3. stats
 	1. run `red.py stats`, and you will see:
 		2. Username